-a) On September 20, 2018, the Company closed a private placement to issue 3,003,527 units at \$0.085 per unit for gross proceeds of \$225,300.
-As at the audit report date, no units have been issued and the Company has received total cash proceeds of \$127,000.
-Each unit consists of 1 common share of the Company and 1 common share purchase warrant, each warrant being exercisable at \$0.10 for 24 months.
-As at the date of the audit report, the Company has not obtained the approval from the Exchange with regard to this private placement.
+On July 9, 2019, the Company closed a private placement to issue 4,682,000 units at \$0.05 per unit for gross proceeds of \$234,100.
+Each unit consists of one common share of the Company and one common share purchase warrant, each warrant being exercisable at \$0.07 for 24 months.

-On September 17, 2018, the Company entered into a Finders Fee Agreement with Canaccord Genuity with respect to the above mentioned private placement.
-The finder's fee will be in the amount of 8% of the amount places with subscribers introduced to the Company by Canaccord Genuity and will be payable in cash.
+On June 26, 2019, the Company entered into a Finders Fee Agreement with Haywood Securities Inc. with respect to the above-mentioned private placement.
+The finder's fee is in the amount of 8% of the amount placed with subscribers introduced to the Company by Haywood Securities Inc. and is payable in cash and brokers' warrants, with each warrant being exercisable at \$0.07 per share for 24 months.